 1. What is legal design?

 When was the last time you logged into a website and accepted the privacy policy and actually read the entire document?
-If you didn't read it, welcome 🎉 you are in the right place.
+If you didn't read that it was too dry and boring, welcome 🎉 you're in the right place.

-The official definition of legal design is as follows: "Legal design is an innovative approach that combines the principles of law and design to create more user-friendly, accessible and effective legal solutions and legal processes."
-But it's also about making the law easier to understand and more accessible!
-Legal design is something like giving the law a makeover, making it simpler and more user-friendly.
-It's not just for lawyers, but for everyone who deals with the law.
+The official definition of legal design is as follows: “Legal design is an innovative approach that combines law and design principles to create more user-friendly, accessible and effective legal solutions and processes”.
+But it's about making the law easier to understand and more accessible!
+Legal design is like giving the law a makeover, making it simpler and easier to use.
+It's not just for lawyers, but for everyone involved with the law.

-Legal design is about focusing on the end user and making sure their needs are met.
-That can be another lawyer, a judge, but often for laypeople as well.
-The law can be confusing, scary and downright unfriendly.
-But with legal design, there is the opportunity for empathy and understanding.
-Making legal matters simple and understandable helps everyone.
+Legal design is about focusing on the end user and ensuring that their needs are met.
+This can be another lawyer, a judge, but often also for laymen.
+The law can be confusing, scary, and downright unfriendly.
+But with legal design, there is an opportunity for empathy and understanding.
+By making legal matters simple and understandable, everyone is helped.

 Legal design can also encourage creativity.
-By thinking "outside the box" and coming up with fun and innovative ways to make the law more interesting and accessible.
-You can create endless things with legal design.
+By thinking outside the box and coming up with fun and innovative ways to make the law more interesting and accessible.
+With legal design, you can create endless things.
 From crystal clear visuals to interactive tools.
-A great example is the Maryland Court' App, an application that helps people navigate the courts.
+A good example is the Maryland Court' App, an application that helps people navigate through the courts.
 It's not just about flashy contracts.

-Just improving the aesthetics of contracts with decorative icons and trendy fonts does not produce an effective "legal design product."
-Adding informative icons and legible typography and hierarchy is a good first step, but that is part of finishing the product.
+Merely improving the aesthetics of contracts with decorative icons and trendy fonts does not provide an effective “legal design product.”
+Adding informative icons and readable typography and hierarchy is a good first step, but that's part of the finish of the product.
 Applying these design principles is ineffective without applying the core rule of legal design: putting the end user at the center of the design process.

 In the example above, the difference is crystal clear.
 Above is an example of a bank's general terms and conditions.
-These are hard to read, boring, full of legal jargon and made to cover the bank's legal team, not the user.
-Below is a letter of intent that explains in simple and clear terms what is expected of the user and what the user can expect in return.
-Both are legal documents, but only one is created with the end user in mind.
+These are hard to read, boring, full of legal jargon, and created to cover the bank's legal team, not the user.
+Below is a statement of intent that explains in simple and clear terms what is expected of the user and what the user can expect in return.
+Both are legal documents, but only one was created with the end user in mind.

-The term "legal design" is gaining attention and more and more people are becoming aware of its effectiveness in communication in the legal context.
-But to really understand legal design, it is necessary to understand how it is related to design thinking, user experience design, research skills and even some communication/graphic design skills.
+The term “legal design” is getting more and more attention, and more and more people are becoming aware of its efficiency in communication in the legal context.
+But to really understand legal design, you need to understand how it relates to design thinking, user experience design, research skills, and even some communication/graphic design skills.

-For those who love creative problem solving and creating remarkable legal products, legal design, design thinking and communication design are worth exploring.
-With these skills, law can be made easy and stimulating, and law may even be fun.
+For those who love creative problem solving and creating remarkable legal products, legal design, design thinking and communication design are worth investigating.
+With these skills, justice can be made easy and stimulating, and maybe even fun.

-For those who want to get started right away, here is a list of blogs on design thinking:
+For those who want to get started right away, here's a list of design thinking blogs:

 - Interaction Design Foundation's Definition of Design Thinking